postgrespro/pg_pageprep/README.md

 where `<database>` is a database used to get the list of all databases in cluster, `<username>` is a user name on whose behalf the script will work and `command` is one of the following:

 * install - creates extension on each existing database, sets pg_pageprep.databases and pg_pageprep.role parameters to config (ALTER SYSTEM).
 Note that background workers will start automatically after next cluster restart.
-* start - starts background workers right away;
+* start - starts background workers right away; note that during its works background worker sets fillfactor to 90% (if needed) for every relation it processes;
 * stop - stops background workers;
 * status - shows information about current workers activity and relations to be processed;
 * restore - stop workers (if any) and restore original fillfactor (this is usually need to be done once after pg_upgrade).